xunker/multi_zip/README.md

  * Extract files from an archive to a local file.
  * List files contained in an archive.
  * Delete files from an archive.
- * Get information for a file in an archive.
-(Pending TODO)
- * Add a local file to an archive.
-(Pending TODO).

 It is meant for most common zip/unzip tasks.
 For anything more complicated than these basics, you should use a specific (un)zipping library